+'''
-''' comment.post.comments # Original comment and all of it's siblings.
-Makes just one query post.comments.author.posts # All posts of people who have commented on the post.

-→Still makes just one query '''
+comment.post.comments # Original comment and all of it's siblings.
+Makes just one query post.comments.author.posts # All posts of people who have commented on the post. one query still makes just one query

+'''

-When querying has\one associations, by default .first will be called on the result.
+When querying has_one associations, by default .first will be called on the result.
 This makes the result non-chainable if the result is nil.
-If you want to ensure a chainable result, you can call has\one with a chainable: true argument.
+If you want to ensure a chainable result, you can call has_one with a chainable: true argument.